 When we’re talking about Progressive Metal, our minds elaborate on very specific bands – landmarks for the genre; Fates Warning, Dream Theater and in this case Queensrÿche, among others.
-As Queensrÿche are about to perform live once again in our country, I took the liberty and gathered some thoughts about their most successful album, “Operation: Mindcrime”, an album that put Queensrÿche in one of the most prominent positions among the pantheon of Progressive Metal bands.
+As the record celebrates its 35th birthday this year, I took the liberty and gathered some thoughts about their most successful album, “Operation: Mindcrime”, an album that put Queensrÿche in one of the most prominent positions among the pantheon of Progressive Metal bands.

 We could say that Queensrÿche marched along with the formation and the development of the Progressive Metal genre, and if we were to speak even more boldly, Queensrÿche and Prog Metal went actually hand in hand, affecting each other as interdependent and integral parts of one another.
 While the burst of this specific genre began in the mid-80s, when Queensrÿche released “The Warning” and “Rage For Order”, the real growth – horizontally and vertically – for Prog Metal came at the end of that decade, when Queensrÿche released “Operation: Mindcrime”, a album that has been described by many as one of the greatest concept albums of all time.